-NEVER increase air pressure to exceed 40 PSI when attempting Bead

-Seat.
-If operator is unable to obtain Bead Seat, something is wrong.
-Deflate tire completely, inspect tire and wheel, correct any problems found, relubricate both tire beads, and reattempt Bead Seal and Seat procedures.
-Follow all safety instructions in this manual and on machine.
+NEVER increase air pressure to exceed 40 PSI when attempting bead seat.
+If operator is unable mething is wrong Deflate tire to obtain bead seat, something is wrong.
+Deflate tire completely, inspect the tire and wheel for defects and make sure that the tire and wheel size match.
+Correct any problems found, relubricate both tire beads, and reattempt bead seal and seating procedures.

-Once tire pressure is indicated on the air gauge (inflation pedal in position 1; foot removed from pedal), continue to inject air into the tire in short intervals.
-Check the pressure frequently.
-Stand back during bead seat.
+Once the tire is sealed to the rim, move to the area behind the Inflation Guard and push the inflation valves simultaneously.
+Both valves must be actuated to inject air into the tire.
+Continue to inject air into the tire in short intervals, checking the pressure frequently.
+Stand behind Inflation Gaurd during bead seat.
 Keep hands, arms, and entire body away from tire during this procedure.
 Tire beads should move outward and "pop" into their bead seat position as pressure inside the tire increases.
 If this does not happen, a problem exists.
-Investigate carefully.
+Investigate carefully for defects and make sure the tire and wheel sizes match.

 Check tire pressure frequently.
 Never exceed 40 PSI while seating beads.
 Once seated, never exceed tire manufacturer's recommended air pressure.
 Tires can explode, especially if they are inflated beyond their limits.
-At all pressure levels when inflating through the valve stem, keep hands, arms, and entire body away from inflating tire.
+At all pressure levels when inflating through the valve stem, stay behind the Inflation Guard and keep hands, arms, and entire body away from inflating tire.
 An exploding tire, wheel, or bead sealing equipment may propel upward and outward with sufficient force to cause serious injury or death to operator or bystander.